MerchV/Interview/README.md

 The app is not intended to look good, as that would require graphical design consideration.

-This app connects to a JSON API written by myself running on Java Servlets on a Tomcat server running on a VPS including a Let's Encrypt SSL certificate.
+This app connects to a JSON API written by myself running with Java Servlets on a Tomcat server running on a VPS including a Let's Encrypt SSL certificate using PostgreSQL as a database.
 That's not exposed anywhere in this project since it's not part of my role as an iOS developer but server development is something I take an interest in.